droidsx/telekinesis-unity-mobile-controller/README.md

 ```

 Updated by EdgarasArt (2024.08.11)
-1) Unity3D 2022.3.24f1 version was used for building Hands and Fingers tracking application
+1) Unity3D 2022.3.24f1 version was used for building Hands and Fingers tracking application.
+- I suggest installing Unity Hub and select Unity3D version for installation from there.
+Any Unity3D 2022.3.x version, where x - any number should be good.
+- After Unity3D installation select iOS module that is needed to export the app to Xcode and then accordingly from Xcode to iOS device or Testflight.

-2) MainScene should be loaded once Unity3D project is opened
+2) MainScene should be loaded once Unity3D project is opened (Located in: Assets/_AppContent/Scenes).
+- File --> Build Settings --> Switch to iOS --> Build (it will build to Xcode).
+- Go to File --> Build Settings --> PlayerSettings if you need to change bundle identifier or set build/version numbers.

 3) Sending hands/fingers joints positional information over websocket handles WebSocketConnection.cs script.
 If Inputfield on the screen is left empty we use:
 string DefaultWebSocketURL = "wss://droid-osmosis-1.onrender.com/";
 From the moment we enter something else, the new websocket URL is used.

 4) HandManager.cs and HandVisual.cs is part of the used Lightbuzz plugin that is used within the scene (https://assetstore.unity.com/packages/tools/ai-ml-integration/hand-finger-tracking-ios-android-mac-windows-285126).
 The latter (HandVisual.cs) was modified in order to apply it to our needs.

 5) Based on Front/Back camera selection from the dropdown menu has impact on the way X/Y positions are acquired inverted of the joints, therefore, to avoid this additional conditions are added for each hand.

 **Classes for JSON structure:**
 public class HandPositionalInformation
 {
     public string clientId;
+	public string client_type;
     public float timestamp;
     public HandInfo LeftHand;
     public HandInfo RightHand;